 More organizations are moving towards a cloud, and more recently a multi-cloud, model.
 Perhaps the starkest difference between MongoDB and Couchbase, therefore, is their respective cloud offerings.

 MongoDB Atlas, MongoDB’s fully managed DBaaS (Database as a Service), launched in 2016.
-Couchbase Cloud launched in June 2020.
+Couchbase Capella (f.k.a Couchbase Cloud) launched in June 2020.

-MongoDB Atlas is available across all of the major cloud providers (Amazon Web Services [AWS], Google Cloud Platform, and Microsoft Azure) in about 80 regions around the world.
+MongoDB Atlas is available across all of the major cloud providers (Amazon Web Services [AWS], Google Cloud Platform, and Microsoft Azure) in over 95 regions around the world.